Samsung/Tizen-CSharp-Samples/Mobile/CalendarComponent/README.md

-# Calendar
+# CalendarComponent
-This sample application demonstrates how to implement a calendar provider, which can add and configure an event.
+This sample application demonstrates how to implement a calendar.

 ![Main page - overview](./Screenshots/screenshot_1.png)